-I. Norman Hirsch, consider safety as foremost with each flight.
-My small unmanned aircraft is designed to hover in place via GPS and operate in less than a 24 knot (15 mph) wind.
-For safety, stability and fear of financial loss I will not fly in winds exceeding 16 kph (10 mph).
-Built in safety systems include a GPS mode that allows my UAS to hover in place when radio controls are released.
-With three modes to choose from, I utilize the GPS Mode5 for aerial videography/photography.
+I consider safety as foremost with each flight.
+My small unmanned aircraft is designed to hover in place via GPS and operate in less than a 10 m/s wind knot (approx 22 mph) wind.
+For safety, stability and fear of financial loss I will not fly in winds exceeding 7 m/s (15 mph).
+Built in safety systems include a GPS mode that allows my UAS to hover in place when radio controls are lost.
+With three modes to choose from, I utilize the Positioning Mode3 for aerial videography/photography.
 This is the safest, most reliable and stable mode to prevent accident and hazard.
-When pilot communication is lost UAS is designed slowly descend to point of take off.
-I do not operate my UAS near airports.
-Hospitals nor Police heliports, and do not operate near areas where general public is within fifty to one hundred (50-100) yards depending on location, conditions and weather.
+When pilot communication is lost UAS is designed slowly descend to point of takeoff, or near the control transmitter when utilizing Dynamic Mode.
+I do not operate my UAS near airports, Hospitals nor Police heliports, and do not operate near areas where general public is within fifty to one hundred (50-100) yards depending on location, conditions and weather.
 I am constantly on alert for any manned aircraft (Police/Medical helicopters, etc.) and prepared to land/abort immediately to the nearest and safest ground point should a manned aircraft approach my location or I suspect manned aircraft may approach near my location.
-My UAS is capable of vertical and horizontal operations, and are flown only within my line of sight of me, as the remote control pilot.
-Utilizing battery power rather than combustible fuels, flights generally last between five (5) to nine (9) minutes, with an altitude under one hundred fifty (150) feet.
-I, Norman
+My UAS is capable of vertical and horizontal operations, and are flown only within my line of sight, as the remote control pilot.
+Utilizing battery power rather than combustible fuels, flights generally last between eight (8) to twelve (12) minutes, with an altitude under two hundred fifty (250) feet.